 - Cut the tempeh at a 45-degree angle to get approximately 1 ¼ inch slices (when laid flat).

-- Coat the bottom of small baking dish with some Texas Style Barbecue Sauce, then layer the cut tempeh pieces on top of the sauce.
+- Coat the bottom of small baking dish with some barbecue sauce, then layer the cut tempeh pieces on top of the sauce.
 Add more sauce on top of the tempeh, ensuring that every piece has some sauce on top.
 Pick up each tempeh piece and rub the sauce on all sides or simply use the back of a spoon to ensure it is coated.

 - Then add the 2nd layer of tempeh on top of the first layer.
 Finally, place more sauce on top of that layer.
 Repeat the same process of ensuring that each piece of tempeh is coated with sauce.
 Note: The tempeh does not have to be swimming in barbecue sauce like a marinade, it just need to be coated, more like a rub.
 The goal is to have at least 3/4 cup of sauce remaining to use later when serving.